bitcoindevkit/bitcoindevkit.org/docs/tutorials/hidden-power-of-bitcoin.md

 ---
-title: "Miniscript Policy & Descriptors - Hidden Powers of Bitcoin"
+title: "Hidden Powers of Miniscript Policy & Descriptors"
 description: "Introduction to Descriptor and Miniscript, making a Multisig Wallet and Testing Miniscript Policies"
 authors:
     - Sandipan Dey